software-gardening/almanack/src/almanac/introduction.md

 > _Its guiding philosophy is based on the principle of the ‘garden in motion’: do the most __for__, the minimum __against__."_
 > \- Gilles Clément

-The content here is inspired by ecological systems (for example, as in [_planetary gardening_](https://www.architectural-review.com/essays/in-practice/in-practice-gilles-clement-on-the-planetary-garden)).
+The content within the Software Gardening Almanac is inspired by ecological systems (for example, as in [_planetary gardening_](https://www.architectural-review.com/essays/in-practice/in-practice-gilles-clement-on-the-planetary-garden)).
 We also are galvanized by the [_scientific method_](https://en.wikipedia.org/wiki/Scientific_method), and [_almanacs_](https://en.wikipedia.org/wiki/Almanac) (or earlier [_menologia rustica_](https://en.wikipedia.org/wiki/Menologia_rustica)) in documenting, expecting, and optimizing how we plan for time-based changes in agriculture (among other practices and traditions).

 ```{figure} assets/almanac-influencing-software.png